+The higher you go up the pyramid, the more risky the type of investment is and the higher the potential return.
 At the bottom of the pyramid are the safest asset classes with the lowest returns; the base is broad and is designed to support the more speculative investments.

-Geared forms of trading, including CFDs, would exist in the speculative section at the top of the pyramid: as we have seen in previous modules, with CFDs it is possible to lose more than your initial deposit but you also have the potential to make large returns for a relatively low injection of cash.
+Geared products, including spread betting, would exist in the speculative section at the top of the pyramid: as we have seen in previous modules, with spread bets it is possible to lose more than your deposits, but you also have the potential to make large returns for a relatively low injection of cash.

-Many homeowners may have already experienced a gearing of sorts when taking out a bond when financing a home: putting down a proportionately small payment gives you access to a property that is often worth many times more than the money you have laid out.
+Many homeowners may have already experienced a gearing of sorts when taking out a mortgage: putting down a proportionately small payment gives you access to a property that is often worth many times more than the money you have laid out.

-With geared products it is essential that you always bear in mind the underlying value of any trade that you place.
+With geared products it is essential that you always bear in mind the underlying value of any bet that you place.

-Consider trading the South Africa 40 Cash with us for example (our the South Africa 40 Cash price allows you to gain an exposure to the 40 leading shares on the JSE Securities Exchange and can be nominated to expire against the closing level of the SA Top 40).
-A mini contract on the South Africa 40 Cash gives you an exposure of R10 for every point movement.
-This might not sound like that large a deal, but with the market trading at a level of 45 000 it means that you are commanding equity with a value of R450 000 (the level of the market multiplied by the R10 per point deal size).
-If the market was to halve in value - unlikely but far from impossible - you would lose 22500 points or R225 000.
+A £2/point bet on the FTSE 100 index might not sound like that large a deal, but with the FTSE at a level of 5800 it means that you are commanding equity with a value of £11,600 (the level of the index multiplied by the £2 bet size).
+If the FTSE was to halve in value - unlikely but far from impossible - you would lose 2900 points or £5800.

-Buying 1000 shares of Discovery at a share price of R120 is equivalent to investing R120 000 in the stock.
-If the share price was to go all the way to zero, you would lose the whole R120 000.
-If you were to place an equivalent trade as a CFD your initial margin would only be 10% of this underlying value: R12 000.
-Quite clearly investing R120 000 in Discovery by physically buying the shares offers you no less exposure than doing the equivalent trade as a CFD.
-In both cases, your worst case scenario is losing the amount of equity that you are commanding which is R120 000.
-The important thing is to not lose sight of how big your actual exposure is, and to always keep in mind that the deposit you are required to put down as margin is but a fraction of your total exposure.
+Taking a 60 cent/point Up Bet on Google at a share price of \$743.40 is equivalent to investing \$44,604 in the stock.
+If the share price was to go all the way to zero, you would lose the whole \$44,604 (74,340 points, losing 60 cents for every one of those points).
+Your initial margin on this would only be 5% of this underlying value: \$2230.20.

+Quite clearly investing \$44,604 in Google by physically buying the shares offers you no less exposure than this bet.
+In both cases, your worst-case scenario is losing the amount of equity that you are commanding which is \$44,604.

+The important thing is not to lose sight of how big your actual exposure is, and to always keep in mind that the margin is only a fraction of your total exposure.